Top-of-the-funnel content: the importance of prioritizing your content strategy

 Don’t get me wrong.

 I’m not against producing TOFU content.
+TOFU content should absolutely be produced.

-I actually think that TOFU content is great.
 All I’m saying is that it should be produced at the right time.

 TOFU content targets broad search terms